 Downsides of Restrict Content Pro:

-- You’re unable to drip content.
+- You’re unable to drip content with the core plugin.

 - User upgrading and downgrading is a little confusing.